zombierantcasey/easy-mysql/README.md

 ## Introduction

-easy-mysql provides a simple interface to execute SQL statements in Python without the need of an ORM:
+easy-mysql provides a simple interface to execute SQL statements in Python without the need for an ORM:

 - Covers basic actions such as get_multiple, get_single, add_entry, update_single_field, delete_entry
 - Initializes a MySQL connection pool